gothandy/TC.NuGet.Pack/README.md

 ##Pushing Local

-Given these utilities push a package after ever build it is often easier to work with a local Package Source.
+Given these utilities push a package after every build it is often easier to work with a local Package Source.
 In your `NuGet.Config` add in a `DefaultPushSource`.